 « View All Posts

-September 1st, 2015 | 2 min. read
+September 1st, 2015 | 1 min. read

-With the increased focus on STEM lessons, Florida educator and center director Beth Rosenthal Davis wrote Hands-On Science and Math: Fun, Fascinating Activities for Young Children.
+Inspired by the increased focus on STEM lessons, Florida educator and center director Beth Rosenthal Davis wrote Hands-On Science and Math: Fun, Fascinating Activities for Young Children.
+Below is just one activity from her book.
+Visit the book's page to read an excerpt and purchase it!

 Map the Magnetic Poles

-In this activity, the children will learn about the concepts of attract and repel.
+In this activity, children will learn about the concepts of attract and repel.
 They will use a compass to find the north and south poles of the magnet and will investigate to find out that like poles repel and opposite poles attract.

 While holding the globe, point out the north and south poles.
 Explain that the earth has magnetic properties and that a compass aligns itself on the north and south poles of the earth's magnet.
 Show the compass, and point out the letters N, S, E, and W, explaining that those letters stand for north, south, east, and west.
 Walk outside, and change your direction as you walk so the children can see the needle on the compass moving.
 When you are back inside, show a magnet.
 Explain that the magnet also has a north and south pole.